Neurohacking

 Neurohacking is a subclass of biohacking, focused specifically on the brain.
-Neurohackers seek to better themselves or others by “hacking the brain” to improve reflexes, learn faster, or treat psychological disorders.
+Neurohackers seek to better themselves or others by "hacking the brain" to improve reflexes, learn faster, or treat psychological disorders.
 The modern neurohacking movement has been around since the 1980s.
 However, herbal supplements have been used to increase brain function for hundreds of years.
 After a brief period marked by a lack of research in the area, neurohacking started regaining interest in the early 2000s.
 Currently, most neurohacking is performed via do-it-yourself (DIY) methods by in-home users.

 Simple uses of neurohacking include the use of chemical supplements to increase brain function.
 More complex medical devices can be implanted to treat psychological disorders and illnesses.

 History

-Anna Wexler, a member of the Department of Science, Technology and Society at Massachusetts Institute of Technology, claims that neurohacking should be viewed as a subdivision of the ‘life hacking’ movement.
-She argues that popularized scientific publications have led to a greater public awareness of neuroscience since the turn of the century.
-As a result, the public was made aware of the brain’s plasticity and its potential to improve.

 The use of mind-altering substances derived from plants dates back to ancient history.
 Neurohackers use a class of chemical substances that improve higher order brain functions called nootropics.
 The term nootropics was first proposed in 1972 by Corneliu Giurgea, a Romanian chemist from University of Bucharest.

 In his study, he classified Piracetam as a nootropic and determined that nootropics should fit the following criteria: